 - Next, beat in the eggs.

-Remember when I said there wasn’t much crumb to these cupcakes?
+Remember when I said there wasn’t much crumb to these caramel cupcakes?
 There is no baking powder or baking soda in the recipe so it doesn’t have much lift and lightness.
 The consistency is very similar to a pudding cake.

 (Sometimes I say to test cupcake doneness by seeing if the cupcakes bounce back when lightly touched.
 These cupcakes don’t have a bounce to them so that test won’t work.
 Instead, insert a toothpick into the center of a cupcake and it will come up dry when the cupcakes are done.

 To make the caramel icing recipe, you will need a saucepan and a skillet.

-The key to perfect caramel icing is to do it low and slow.
+The key to making perfect caramel is to cook it low and slow.
 If you try to speed up the process by raising the heat, you will very likely burn your caramel and have to start over.